Never Miss a Beat - Get Updates Direct to Your Inbox

 When you sell your Amazon business, the APA is the most important of all the documents you sign.
 It is the agreement between a buyer and a seller that finalizes the terms and conditions of the Letter of Intent.
 It’s important to note that an APA differs from a stock purchase agreement (SPA) where company shares, title to assets, and title to liabilities are also sold.
 In an asset sale, the assets are itemized in a schedule to the APA and you get to keep your entity after the transaction closes.
 Just the assets of your Amazon business transfer to the new owner.

-- All 3rd party Seller Accounts (Amazon, eBay, Etsy, etc.)
+- 3rd party Seller Accounts (Amazon, eBay, Etsy, etc.)

-- All contracts (written or verbal) with customers and suppliers
+- Contracts (written or verbal) with customers and suppliers

-- All inventory on hand or on order at the time of closing
+- Inventory on hand or on order at the time of closing

 In an APA transaction, it is not necessary for the buyer to purchase all of the assets of the company.
 In fact, it’s common for a buyer to exclude certain assets in an APA.